 You both can look at your records or information regarding this decision before and during the appeal process.
 Also, you may request a copy (at no cost) of the documents and guidelines used to make the decision.

 What happens after I file my appeal?
-A doctor who has not seen your case before or worked for the one who made the decision will look at your appeal and make a decision.
+A doctor who has not seen your case before or worked for the doctor who made the original decision will look at your appeal and make a decision.

 When will I receive a decision?
-When we get your request, we will send you a letter within five business days to let you know we got your appeal.
+When we get your request, we will send you a letter within five calendar days to let you know we got your appeal.

 If you asked for an expedited appeal, we will let you know our decision within 72 hours of getting your appeal request.
 If this is a routine appeal, we will let you know our decision within 30 calendar days of getting your appeal.